-- Invite other parents for coffee, to the cinema or for a play date instead of waiting to be asked first – you never know when someone else feels just as shy about asking!
+- Invite other parents for coffee, to the cinema or for a play date instead of waiting for them to ask first.
+You never know when someone else feels just as shy about asking!

 - If you can’t see friends or family as much as you used to, use letters, cards, emails or phone calls to keep in touch instead.

 - Plan events in advance so you’ve always got something to look forward to.
 Get a holiday, birthday party, music event or day trip in the diary.

 - Learning a new skill or discovering more about the world is exciting.
-You only have to watch your little ones to see how exciting it is to learn new skills or discover things about the world – make time to teach yourself or experience something new, too!
+You only have to watch your little ones to remember that!
+Make time to teach yourself or experience something new, too.

 Coping with feelings of loneliness as a parent

-Being a parent is a bit like being a superhero: everyone else think you’re doing a great job – but that can make it harder to admit you’re feeling lonely or isolated.
+Being a parent is like being a superhero: everyone else thinks you’re doing a great job.
+But that can make it harder to admit you’re feeling lonely or isolated.
 It’s OK to speak up!

-Realising you feel lonely or isolated even though you have a family, a new baby or a loving partner can leave you feeling incredibly guilty, selfish or overwhelmed as well – and that’s a lot to cope with.
+It’s hard to realise you feel lonely or isolated even though you have a family, a new baby or a loving partner.
+It can leave some people feeling guilty, selfish or overwhelmed.
+And that’s a lot to cope with.